tarmann/tcg-card-dividers/README.md

-# One Piece Card Divider Generator
+# TCG Card Dividers

-This project is a web-based tool for generating printable card dividers for the One Piece Card Game.
+This project is a web-based tool for generating printable card dividers for trading card games (TCGs).
 It allows you to easily create dividers for all main expansions and starter decks, with support for color-coding and custom set names.

 ## Features